byronbytes/Tasks/README.md

   - Refresh Task Manager with one button.

 - Settings:
-  - Ability to change the theme of Tasks (Dark / Light Mode)
+  - Ability to change the theme of Tasks.
+(Dark / Light Mode)
   - View and delete Cleanup Summaries that Tasks created.
   - Change general settings about Tasks.
-  - Checking for updates (WIP)
+  - Checking for updates.
+(WIP)
-  - Change the language of Tasks (WIP)
+  - Change the language of Tasks.
+(WIP)

 ## Installation